psb/bucklescript.github.io/docs/generate-converters-accessors.md

 title: Generate Converters & Helpers
 ---

-Sometimes, you might want to generate e.g. function accessors from a variant declaration, or a `Js.t` object + converter functions from a record definition.
+Sometimes you might want to generate function accessors from a variant declaration, or a `Js.t` object and converter functions from a record definition, for example.
 BuckleScript comes with a few annotations that allow you to generate those.

-## Functions & Plain Values for Variant
+## Functions & Plain Values for Variants

-Use `accessors`.
+Use `accessors`:

 ```ocaml
 type action =